Chronic Pain

 Offers Telehealth

 I enjoy spending time with friends and family.
 Dr. Pilitsis is rated as an Elite provider by MediFind in the treatment of Chronic Pain.
-Her top areas of expertise are Chronic Pain, Accessory Deep Peroneal Nerve, Complex Regional Pain Syndrome, Deep Brain Stimulation, and Laminectomy.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Chronic Pain, Accessory Deep Peroneal Nerve, Complex Regional Pain Syndrome, Deep Brain Stimulation, and Laminectomy.
+Dr. Pilitsis is board certified in American Board Of Neurological Surgery.
+Dr. Pilitsis is currently accepting new patients.

 What are the latest Chronic Pain Clinical Trials?